bklynbest/Bikeshop-Ecommerce-app/README.md

 # README

-This app is an ecomerce app for a new company.
+###This app is an ecomerce app for a bike sharing company.